hhandika/myte/README.md

 ## Installation

 `myte` is a single executable command line app.
 The executable file will be available in the release [link](https://github.com/hhandika/myte/releases).
 Copy it to the folder that is registered in your PATH variable.
+For Linux users, if you encounter GLIBC erorrs when trying to run `myte`, try using the `ManyLinux` executable.

-You can also install the app using the Rust package manager cargo:
+You can also install the app using the Rust package manager [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):

 ```Bash
 cargo install myte